sturkmen72/opencv_samples/README.md

 # opencv_samples

-Here you will find sample source code of c++ using Opencv3
+Here you will find sample source code of c++ using OpenCV library

 most of them collected from http://answers.opencv.org like listed below